Private members-only forum

 I work in this industry and unfortunately this is very common.
 The good news is that when people actually push back with legal representation, companies usually settle.

-The biggest mistake people make in this situation is escalating to a supervisor/manager.
+Don't make the same mistake I did -- is escalating to a supervisor/manager.
 I'd recommend following the formal complaint procedure instead.

 NAL, but from what I've read, you should send a written demand.
-That said, definitely get a lawyer to look at the specifics.
+Every situation is different so YMMV.

 This happened to me too.
 Have you tried filing a complaint with the relevant agency?
 In my case they investigated and it got resolved without needing a lawyer.